CATIA-Systems/Modelica-Arduino/README.md

 - save your sketch as `Arduino/Resources/Sketches/MySketch.ino`
 - add the block `Arduino.Components.ArduinoUno` to your model
 - double-click the block and set the parameter `sketch` to `"MySketch.ino"`

+In Dymola:

 - click `Translate` to re-translate the model when the sketch has changed

+In OpenModelica:

+- run `Arduino.Internal.buildSketchOM("MySketch.ino")` in the Compiler CLI when the sketch has changed

 ## Limitations